Where the Stars are Strange: Critical response

-The review aggregator website Rotten Tomatoes calculated that 92% of 13 critics reviews were positive and the average rating for the episode was 7.4 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 92% of 13 critics reviews for the episode were positive, and the average of rated reviews was 7.4 out of 10.

 Keith Phipps at Vulture gave the episode three stars out of five.
 He said it is more set-up for the season but "the plot also thickened" with more details on Sauron's plans and the Rhûn storyline.
 Phipps highlighted the Khazad-dûm scenes, saying they struck "a nice balance between high seriousness and earthiness" and particularly praising the performances of Arthur and Nomvete.
 He added that the series was finding interesting ways to tell its stories despite their endings being known to the audience.
 Arezou Amin of Collider gave the episode 7 out of 10 and said its character dynamics overcame some unbalanced pacing.
 She said the relationship between Galadriel and Elrond was one of the strongest in the series, but the focus on the Elves meant the other storylines did not have enough time to "flourish".
 Amin also praised the relationship between Durin IV and Disa.

 Writing for Gizmodo, James Whitbrook said the episode did a "noble job" catching up the audience on key plotlines from the first season, and highlighted the relationship between the Durins.
 He said their family drama was where the series "really finds heart".
 Whitbrook said Sauron's transformation into Annatar was both horrifying and awesome, and said it was fun to watch him begin to manipulate Celebrimbor even though it was not yet clear "how much Rings of Power can really wring out" of that storyline.
 Leon Miller at Polygon felt the episode was "more of the same" from the first season, with some changes from Tolkien's lore that worked in context and others that did not.
 He welcomed the addition of Ciarán Hinds as the Dark Wizard but felt the Stranger's story continued to be uninteresting.
 Miller also had negative thoughts about the Khazad-dûm storyline, feeling its "toothless father-son feud" was beneath the works of Tolkien.
 Despite this, he found the episode to be "inexplicably watchable" and thought the same would hold true for all but the "most die-hard Tolkien truthers".